 Then — give the solutions away for free.

 Sharing your best tips, tricks, and resources with your email list gives them quick wins they can turn around and implement within minutes of reading your email.
-This not only builds credibility and trust — but it gets them thinking (what I call) the Moneymaker Thought.
+This not only builds credibility and trust — but it gets them thinking (what we call) the Moneymaker Thought.

 Some ideas you can share for some example industries?